-When selecting coffee for a cold brew, choose a medium-dark roast, also referred to as a full-city roast, after-dinner roast, or a Vienna roast.
+When selecting coffee for cold brew, choose a medium-dark roast, also referred to as a full-city roast, after-dinner roast, or a Vienna roast.
 Beans roasted to this stage have a fuller body and a nutty, chocolaty flavor.
-You may like some of the African and Central American coffees for cold brew.
-Whatever beans you choose, make sure they're fresh.
+African and Central American coffees also work well for cold brew.
+If you prefer a lighter roast, that's fine, but you might want to increase your steep time to extract the most flavor.
+Whatever coffee beans you choose, make sure they're fresh.

 Although they are both served cold, the similarities between iced coffee and cold brew stop there.
 Iced coffee begins with a hot brewed coffee that is poured over ice.
 Hot-brewing coffee releases the acids from the ground beans, so even served cold, you get the full (sometimes bitter) flavor and aroma.
 Pouring the hot brew over ice may dilute those robust flavors.
 Cold-brewing uses time instead of heat to steep the coffee so minimal acids are released.
 This makes cold brew coffee rich and smooth with a gentle natural sweetness.

 Don't just DIY coffee; make your own creamer too!
 It is cheaper (you probably own all three ingredients already), and you'll know exactly what you're using to flavor your coffee.
 Start with our classic vanilla flavor or switch it up to one of the delicious variations, including caramel and amaretto.